jowp-code/ctf/pico_ctf/general_skills/HashingJobApp.md

 ![image](https://github.com/jowp-code/ctf/assets/121969489/095c07b1-859c-4e68-8fed-743cc46e1f25)
 <br>
 <p>Connecting to the system we are met with a prompt, to produce and md5 hash of random text.
 My randomized words were 'computer hackers', 'Cleopatra', and 'bad dogs'.
-We can use online tools to solve these md5sums, I used the CLI.</p>
+We can use online tools to solve these md5sums, I used the CLI, making sure to use the '-n' flag with echo so we don't output the trailing newline and change our md5 hash</p>
 <br>

 ```shell